LoftyerLK/LoftyerLK.github.io/index.md

 <h3><font face="新罗马">Academic Part-time Jobs</font></h3>

 - Executive Committee Member of CCF Internet of Things Special Committee
-- SServed as a reviewer for several prestigious international journals such as IEEE TIFS and IEEE TGCN
+- Served as a reviewer for several prestigious international journals such as IEEE TIFS and IEEE TGCN